 In the past, Google algorithm tried to match the search query with results that contained the exact or at least very similar keyword.
 Many times it didn’t lead to fitting results.

-On top of that, users started submitting unique queries more and more so the algorithm guessed what they were truly looking for.
+On top of that, users started submitting more and more unique queries so the algorithm could only guess what they were looking for.
 RankBrain solves the issue.

 All the above mentioned is possible because RankBrain’s AI goes far behind the keywords to understand them, identify search intent and prioritize the ranking signals accordingly.